Guardian 24″ – Original

 Just like with any bike, it’s a wise practice to check your brakes before starting a ride, and especially after any crashes.

 Guardian’s Original vs. Ethos Line

 Guardian’s 24″ bike is available in their premium “Original” line and their new, budget-friendly “Ethos” line.
 Both 24″ bikes come as 7-speeds with grip shifters and are equipped with SureStop brakes.
-This review is based on the “Original” model, but we’ll be updating it with additional information on the 24″ Ethos bike later in the year.
+We’ve extensively tested out both lines and love both of them for their respective price points.

 Ideally, a bike should weigh less than 40% of a child’s weight, but that’s often hard to achieve for kids.
 (For reference, most adults ride bikes that are no more than 20% of their weight!).
 The Guardian 24″ Original weighs 23 lb. while the Ethos weighs 25.5 lb.
 Compared to similarly priced bikes, Guardian Bikes are several pounds lighter.

 Higher-end brands are lighter than Guardian, but don’t come with Guardian’s SureStop braking system, and do come with a heftier price tag.
 Guardian Bikes also weigh more than higher-end brands due to their double walled, high-spoke-count wheels.
 Built to withstand anything kids can throw at them (even stairs!), Guardian’s durable wheels are sure to stay true.